google/skia-buildbot/BAZEL_CHEATSHEET.md

 We regard the above tasks as the source of truth for build and test correctness.

-As an insurance policy against RBE outages, we also have the following tasks:

-- Infra-PerCommit-Build-Bazel-Local (roughly equivalent to `bazel build //...`)
-- Infra-PerCommit-Test-Bazel-Local (roughly equivalent to `bazel test //...`)

-The non-RBE tasks tend to be a bit more brittle than the RBE ones, which is why they are excluded from the CQ.

 ## Building and testing

 Use commands `bazel build` and `bazel test` to build and test Bazel targets, respectively.